aubsjunes/bcog200-final-project-repo/README.md

 Displays a themed celebration if a pink color is chosen. pink_type (string): "hot pink" or "light pink"
 Shows custom visuals and theme based on pink type :P

+Could be used if someone wants to play a funny, unexpected game or a developer is demonstrating game design concepts.